 at.load.elegant#

-Using Elegant files with PyAT#
+Using Elegant files with PyAT.#

 PyAT can read lattice descriptions in Elegant format (.lte files), and can export lattices in Elegant format.